 Kithio Mwanzia is the President and CEO of the Guelph Chamber of Commerce.
 Kithio has spent several years in a variety of capacities as a communications, government relations and management professional.
 He has developed thorough knowledge of working with member driven organizations having served in various capacities with the St. Catharines – Thorold Chamber of Commerce and the Greater Niagara Chamber of Commerce.
 Prior to being named President and CEO of the Guelph Chamber he served as the Interim Chief Executive Officer of the Greater Niagara Chamber of Commerce (GNCC).
 He holds bachelor’s and master’s degrees in political science and public policy from Brock University and has extensive knowledge working with business, government and community.
 Kithio is a recipient of the Business Link Top 40 Under 40 Business Achievement Award, the Guelph Mercury Top 40 Under 40 Award and the David Betzner Award for Volunteer Service.

-Brandon Raco is the Coordinator, Sustainability Engagement for the University of Guelph.
-He holds a Bachelor of Art in Environmental Governance from the University of Guelph and is working towards the Environmental Professional (EP) designation.
-In his role he designs and developments programs that advance operational sustainability at the University of Guelph.
+Brandon Raco is the Sustainability Coordinator for the University of Guelph.
+He holds a Bachelor of Arts in Environmental Governance from the University of Guelph and is working towards his Masters in Planning & Development.
+In his role he manages the Sustainability Office, and works collaboratively across campus to co-create programs and policy that advance operational sustainability on campus.

 John Rathbone is a senior consultant with Ramboll Energy.
 Ramboll is an engineering consultancy and world leader in district energy planning and design as well as renewable energy.
 John has a Bachelor of Applied Science in Mechanical Engineering from the University of Windsor, is a licensed Professional Engineer in Ontario, and a Certified Project Manager.
 He is a member of QUEST where he is a regular presenter on district energy topics at conferences.
 He also travels across North America giving presentations on district energy at International District Energy Association (IDEA) conferences and the EU-Canada Energy Conference 2016.
 John has 2 children under the age of 4 with his wife and happily live in the east end of Guelph.